Ewen Cameron (presenter): Radio career

-Having worked as a nightclub DJ in Dubai for a while, Cameron was offered a job at the city's radio station, Emirates Radio.
+Having worked as a nightclub DJ in Dubai for a while, Cameron was offered a job at Abu Dhabi's radio station, Emirates Radio.
 Six months after joining, he was presenting the breakfast show and later switched to the drivetime slot before ultimately becoming station manager.
-On 11 September 2001, having mentioning in a UK newspaper feature that he would like to come back to live in Scotland, Cameron had an interview for Real Radio in Glasgow, which he joined later that month as the station's sports editor.
-In 2002, he and Alan Rough became co-hosts of The Real Radio Football Phone In, which they presented together for eight years.
+On 11 September 2001, having mentioned in a UK newspaper feature that he would like to come back to live in Scotland, Cameron had an interview for Real Radio in Glasgow, which he joined later that month as the station's sports editor.
+In 2002, he and Alan Rough became co-hosts of The Real Radio Football Phone In, which they presented together for eight years; the show was also broadcast on television on Setanta Sports.
 In December 2010, Cameron was announced as the new host of the Real Radio breakfast show, taking over from former Scot FM DJ Robin Galloway.
 "This is a fantastic opportunity to host the Breakfast Show on Scotland's No.1 commercial radio station and one that I'm honoured to take," Cameron said.
 "I have thoroughly enjoyed my time on the Football Phone In, but now I will get the chance to actually go and watch the football, instead of just talk about it!"

 January 2011 marked the beginning of a long working relationship between Cameron and Cat Harvey.
 They continued in the breakfast slot when the station rebranded as Heart FM Breakfast in May 2014.
 Cameron left the station to pursue other opportunities and was replaced by Robin Galloway when the normal weekday scheduled resumed on 5 January 2015, after the weekday schedule changed during the Christmas season.